Technologicat/unpythonic/doc/features.md

     If you want to process strings, implement it in your function that is called by `mogrify`.
 You can e.g. `tuple(thestring)` and then call `mogrify` on that.

-  - The `box`, `ThreadLocalBox` and `Some` containers from `unpythonic.collections`.
+  - The `box`, `ThreadLocalBox` and `Some` containers from the module `unpythonic.collections`.
 Although the first two are mutable, their update is not conveniently expressible by the `collections.abc` APIs.

-  - The `cons` container from `unpythonic.llist` (including the `ll`, `llist` linked lists).
+  - The `cons` container from the module `unpythonic.llist`, including linked lists created using `ll` or `llist`.
 This is treated with the general tree strategy, so nested linked lists will be flattened, and the final `nil` is also processed.

     Note that since `cons` is immutable, anyway, if you know you have a long linked list where you need to update the values, just iterate over it and produce a new copy - that will work as intended.